davinaleong/proj-dialog-example/README.md

 This project is me trying out the new `dialog` element.

-Demo cna be found [here](https://davinaleong.github.io/proj-dialog-example/).
+Demo can be found [here](https://davinaleong.github.io/proj-dialog-example/).

 ## Getting Started